asceznyk/hexin/README.md

 # hexin

-A proxy server written in C for maintaining sanity with recreational programming.
+A HTTP server written in C for maintaining sanity with recreational programming.